Visa information for Madrid

 - Confirmation that accommodation details while in Spain have been paid for in full (provided by us)

-- Proof of financial means for the period of study in Spain.
+- Proof of financial means for the period of stay in Spain.
 This could be:

 - Certificate of enrollment from Intern Madrid stating educational and living expenses have been paid for in advance, OR